No acute tetrahedron is an 8-reptile: Introduction

-It is known what triangles are $r$-reptiles~\cite{snover} and $r$-gentiles~\cite{freese,kaiser} for what $r$.
-However, for tetrahedra the situation is much less clear; in fact the identification of reptile and gentile tetrahedra and tetrahedra that tile space has been a long-standing open problem.
-The shape of a tetrahedron has five degrees of freedom and these have not been fully explored yet.
+The reptile tetrahedra must be a subset of the tetrahedra that tile space.
 Matou\v sek and Safernov\'a argued that $r$-reptilings with tetrahedra exist if and only if $r$ is a cube number~\cite{safernova}.
 In particular, it is known that all so-called \emph{Hill tetrahedra} (attributed to Hill~\cite{Hill} by Hertel~\cite{Hertel} and Matou\v sek and Safernov\'a~\cite{safernova}) are 8-reptiles.
-It has been conjectured that the Hill tetrahedra are the only reptile tetrahedra~\cite{Hertel}, but this conjecture is false: two non-Hill tetrahedra are known that have been recognized as 8-reptiles by Liu and Joe~\cite{Liu}.
-To the best of our knowledge, the Hill tetrahedra and the two non-Hill tetrahedra from Liu and Joe are the only tetrahedra known to be reptiles, but there might be others.
-This paper provides a small contribution to the answer of the question: exactly what tetrahedra are reptiles?
+It has been conjectured that the Hill tetrahedra are the only reptile tetrahedra~\cite{Hertel}, but this conjecture is false: Sommerville found two non-Hill tetrahedra that tile three-dimensional space~\cite{Sommerville} and which were recognized as 8-reptiles by Liu and Joe~\cite{Liu}.
+To the best of my knowledge, the Hill tetrahedra and the two non-Hill tetrahedra from Liu and Joe are the only tetrahedra known to be reptiles, but there might be others.
+This paper provides a small contribution to the answer to the question: exactly what tetrahedra are reptiles?

 In mesh construction applications one typically needs to enforce certain quality constraints on the mesh elements.
-This has motivated studies into acute triangles~\cite{matzke} and \emph{acute tetrahedra}~\cite{ungor}:
+This has motivated studies into \emph{acute tetrahedra}~\cite{ungor}:

 \begin{definition} A tetrahedron is \emph{acute} if each pair of its facets has a dihedral angle strictly less than $\pi/2$. \end{definition}